faizan-m/faizan-m.github.io/projects.md

 ## Simple Robotics
 ### (LabVIEW, Lego Mindstorms, Robot Design)

-I took the Simple Robotics class during my first semester freshman year.
-The class focused primarily on the overall creative design process behind building robots.
-We built lots of simple, fun robots every week resulting in a unique and insightful experience.
+Simple Robotics was one of the first classes I took at Tufts.
+The class focused primarily on the creative design process behind building robots.
+We built simple, fun robots every week.
 Here, for example, is an animatronic Jack Sparrow that yells at you if you take his candy:
 <div>{%- include extensions/youtube.html id='r5JbENtdH3c' -%}</div>

 And this is me as a sassy, robot-wielding magician: